 1. Minor and Administrative Errors.
-A Competent Authority shall notify the Competent Authority of the other Party when the first-mentioned Competent Authority has reason to believe that administrative errors or other minor errors may have led to incorrect or incomplete information reporting or resulted in other infringements of this Agreement.
+Subject to any further terms set forth in a competent authority arrangement concluded pursuant to paragraph 6 of Article 3 of this Agreement, a Competent Authority shall notify the Competent Authority of the other Party when the first-mentioned Competent Authority has reason to believe that administrative errors or other minor errors may have led to incorrect or incomplete information reporting or resulted in other infringements of this Agreement.
 The Competent Authority of such other Party shall apply its domestic law (including applicable penalties) to obtain corrected and/or complete information or to resolve other infringements of this Agreement.

-2. Significant Non-compliance.
+2. Significant Non-Compliance.

 - a) A Competent Authority shall notify the Competent Authority of the other Party when the first-mentioned Competent Authority has determined that there is significant non-compliance with the obligations under this Agreement with respect to a Reporting Financial Institution in the other jurisdiction.
-The Competent Authority of such other Party shall apply its domestic law (including applicable penalties) to address the significant non-compliance described in the notice. - b) If, in the case of a Reporting Mexican Financial Institution, such enforcement actions do not resolve the non-compliance within a period of eighteen (18) months after notification of significant non-compliance is first provided, the U.S. Treasury Department shall treat the Reporting Mexican Financial Institution as a Nonparticipating Financial Institution pursuant to this subparagraph 2(b).

-- 3. Reliance on Third Party Service Providers.
-Each Party may allow Reporting Financial Institutions to use third party service providers to fulfill the obligations imposed on them by a Party pursuant to its domestic legislation and administrative guidance, as contemplated in this Agreement, but these obligations shall remain the responsibility of the Reporting Financial Institutions. - 4.
+The Competent Authority of such other Party shall apply its domestic law (including applicable penalties) to address the significant non-compliance described in the notice. - b) If, in the case of a Reporting French Financial Institution, such enforcement actions do not resolve the non-compliance within a period of 18 months after notification of significant non-compliance is first provided, the United States shall treat the Reporting French Financial Institution as a Nonparticipating Financial Institution. - 3.
+Reliance on Third Party Service Providers.
+Each Party may allow Reporting Financial Institutions to use third party service providers to fulfill the obligations imposed on them by a Party, as contemplated in this Agreement, but these obligations shall remain the responsibility of the Reporting Financial Institutions. - 4.
 Prevention of Avoidance.
 The Parties shall implement as necessary requirements to prevent Financial Institutions from adopting practices intended to circumvent the reporting required under this Agreement.